+My dad was with me on my leg journey having made the crucial decisions and I am now with him on his journey.
 I know he would be supportive as some of his career involved bringing innovative medical products to the market!

 A business professional and entrepreneur with diverse experience in marketing strategy and branding, product development, consulting, and CAREGIVING.
 She spent time taking care of her father who suffers from Alzheimer’s and dealt with the multiple conflicting feelings while helping him shower.
 The wrap was developed to change the bathing situation to one of connection and laughter, rather than embarrassment and a loss of one’s dignity.

-Dr. Jaya George-Zavala, M.D., Board Member
+Dr. Jaya George-Zavala, M.D., Investor